-(3)Includes 80,864 shares issuable upon the exercise of options which are exercisable within 60 days.
-Excludes 962,423 shares owned by ten separate irrevocable trusts for the benefit of Mr. Siegel's children, nieces and nephews as to which Mr. Siegel, who is not a trustee of such trusts, disclaims beneficial ownership.

-(4)Includes (i) 95,186 shares issuable upon the exercise of options which are exercisable within 60 days; (ii) 143,256 shares held by certain of the trusts referred to in footnote (2) above, over which Mr. Shiftan has sole voting control and sole power to dispose of said shares; and (iii) 627,634 shares held by certain of the trusts referred to in footnote (2) above, over which Mr. Shiftan has shared voting control and under certain circumstances, the sole power to dispose of said shares.
-Mr. Shiftan disclaims beneficial ownership of the shares held by the trusts.

-(5)Includes 962,423 shares for which Ms. Staley is the sole trustee of the trusts referred to in footnote (3) above over which she has sole voting control and sole power to dispose of said shares.
-Ms. Staley disclaims beneficial ownership of the shares held by the trusts.

-(6)The number of shares of Common Stock owned by Robert Phillips and Craig Phillips includes 56,555 shares held under a trust of which they are the sole beneficiaries.
-Robert Phillips and Craig Phillips are brothers.

-(7)Does not include 150,000 shares issuable upon the exercise of options which are not exercisable within 60 days.

-(8)The information available to the Company regarding the ownership of the Company's Common Stock by Royce & Associates, Inc. (formerly Quest Advisory Corp.) was as of December 31, 1997 as set forth in Schedule 13G filed with the Securities and Exchange Commission on February 6, 1998.
-Excludes 116,771 shares owned by an affiliated company.

-(9)Includes 229,235 shares issuable upon the exercise of options which are exercisable within 60 days, but excludes 162,700 shares issuable upon the exercise of options which are not exercisable within 60 days.

-(10)Calculated on the basis of 12,564,109 shares of Common Stock outstanding, except that shares underlying options exercisable within 60 days are deemed to be outstanding for purposes of calculating the beneficial ownership of securities owned by the holders of such options.
+- (3) Includes 80,864 shares issuable upon the exercise of options which are exercisable within 60 days.
+Excludes 962,423 shares owned by ten separate irrevocable trusts for the benefit of Mr. Siegel's children, nieces and nephews as to which Mr. Siegel, who is not a trustee of such trusts, disclaims beneficial ownership. - (4) Includes (i) 180,186 shares issuable upon the exercise of options which are exercisable within 60 days; (ii) 143,256 shares held by certain of the trusts referred to in footnote (2) above, over which Mr. Shiftan has sole voting control and sole power to dispose of said shares; and (iii) 633,634 shares held by certain of the trusts referred to in footnote (2) above, over which Mr. Shiftan has shared voting control and under certain circumstances, the sole power to dispose of said shares.
+Mr. Shiftan disclaims beneficial ownership of the shares held by the trusts. - (5) Includes 962,423 shares for which Ms. Staley is the sole trustee of the trusts referred to in footnote (3) above over which she has sole voting control and sole power to dispose of said shares.
+Ms. Staley disclaims beneficial ownership of the shares held by the trusts. - (6) Includes 28,278 shares held under a trust of which Mr. Phillips is a beneficiary and 3,175 shares issuable upon the exercise of options which are exercisable within 60 days.
+Excludes 9,525 shares issuable upon the exercise of options which are not exercisable within 60 days. - (7) Includes 30,000 shares issuable upon the exercise of options which are exercisable within 60 days, but excludes 120,000 shares issuable upon the exercise of options which are not exercisable within 60 days. - (8) Includes 11,968 shares issuable upon the exercise of options which are exercisable within 60 days.
+Does not include 3,300 shares issuable upon the exercise of options which are not exercisable within 60 days.
+Does not include 208,589 shares held in trusts referred to in footnote (2). - (9) The information available to the Company regarding the ownership of the Company's Common Stock by Royce & Associates, Inc. was as of December 31, 1998 as set forth in Schedule 13G filed with the Securities and Exchange Commission on February 9, 1999.
+Excludes 74,691 shares owned by an affiliated company. - (10) The information available to the Company regarding the ownership of the Company's Common Stock by Neuberger Berman LLC was as of December 31, 1998 as set forth in Schedule 13G filed with the Securities and Exchange Commission on February 10, 1999.
+Excludes 67,000 shares owned by principal(s) of Neuberger Berman LLC. - (11) Includes 359,378 shares issuable upon the exercise of options which are exercisable within 60 days.
+Does not include 132,825 shares issuable upon the exercise of options which are not exercisable within 60 days. - (12) Calculated on the basis of 12,598,264 shares of Common Stock outstanding, except that shares underlying options exercisable within 60 days are deemed to be outstanding for purposes of calculating the beneficial ownership of securities owned by the holders of such options.

-(11) Bruce Cohen is a first time director nominee.
-Includes (i)10,318 shares issuable upon the exercise of options which are exercisable within 60 days and (ii) 206,589 shares held in trust referred to in footnotes (2) and (4).
-Excludes 4,950 shares issuable upon the exercise of options what are not exercisable within 60 days.

-PROPOSAL NO. 1